afni/afni_doc/helper_tutorial_rst_scripts/_README.txt

               Usage
               -----
               cat << TEXTINTRO
-                  [stuff]
+                  ...stuff...
               TEXTINTRO

               cat << 'TEXTINTRO'
-                  [stuff with weird Unix chars, such as matched "`" on sep lines, treated as 'literal'.]
+                  ...stuff with weird Unix chars, such as matched "`" on sep lines, treated as 'literal'...
               'TEXTINTRO'

 TEXTBLOCK   : (Exact same as TEXTINTRO, but not first text block of RST.)